paralab/Saena_Public/README.md

 --------------------------------------------------------------------------------------------------

 Example: There is an example showing how to use Saena in src/main.cpp.
-The commands are explained there.
+Most functions are explained there.

 --------------------------------------------------------------------------------------------------